Police Pay

 Are Officers Actually Better Off?

 A projected 3% award would increase a top-scale Constable’s gross salary by approximately £1,447 annually.
 However, after pension contributions (12.44%–13.44%), income tax, and National Insurance, the net monthly increase is significantly lower.
-See full take-home breakdown by rank.
+Unlock your Net Take-Home Strategy in the Command Centre — Now Updated with 2026/27 Tax Bands.

 Whether officers are “better off” depends entirely on inflation in 2026: